Danila-Bain/typst-theorems/docs/manual.typ

 #definition[Back to default.]
 ```)

-Another use case for `number` argument is local numbering, such as multiple
+Another use case for #param[theofig][number] argument is local numbering, such as multiple
 corollaries immediately after a theorem:
 #code-example-row(```typ
 #theorem[]